rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 The LSST Science Pipelines have evolved considerably since being run on the DP0.2 simulation.

 Here, you will learn how to plot the light curve of a difference image analysis object (diaObject).
 In this demonstration, an RR Lyrae star is used.
-This star has coordinates RA, Dec = 62.1479031, -35.7991348 deg.  and an object identifier number diaObjectId = 1651589610221862935.
-As is appropriate for variable stars, the forced photometry fluxes from PSF model fits in the direct (not difference) images are used.
+This star has coordinates RA, Dec = 62.1479031, -35.7991348 deg.
+This object has an identifier number diaObjectId = 1651589610221862935.
+As is appropriate for steady variable objects (rather than transients such as a supernova), the forced photometry fluxes from PSF model fits in the direct (not difference) images are used.

 **This is an introductory-level tutorial, aimed at users who want to get started conducting AGN science** Find tutorials on the Portal's User Interface, ADQL interface, and the Results Viewer in the [DP0.2 documentation](dp0-2.lsst.io).